 Certifications may help workers establish their credentials and enhance their skills.

 Learn more about requirements by joining OZT in STEP 8.

 7. Where can I study further?

 All of the above information will help you understand more about the Career, including the fact that there are different paths to take to reach it.
 But if you are almost done with High School (Grades 11 or 12), you also need to start thinking about further studies, and WHERE you will study.

-See the List of Universities, Colleges and Online Training Academies who offer courses towards jewelry designing.
+See the List of Universities, Colleges and Online Training Academies who offer courses towards exhibit designing.

 8. Join the OZT community

-Join us as a special member and learn more about becoming a jewelry designer.
+Join us as a special member and learn more about becoming an exhibit designer.